About Rooki

 It is not a symbol of celebrity.

-It is recognition of influence of those who changed culture permanently.
+It is recognition of influence, those who changed culture permanently.